-- Add the salt and olive oil and knead in the remaining flour, half a cup at a time, until you have a fairly loose batter that just comes off the sides of the bowl but does not gather into a ball.
+- Add the salt, water and olive oil and knead in the remaining flour, half a cup at a time, until you have a fairly loose batter that just comes off the sides of the bowl but does not gather into a ball.

 - Cover the bowl with a cling wrap and let the dough rise for 1 hour and 30 minutes.

 - Using a wooden ladle, turn the dough over on itself in the bowl gently about 9 or 10 times, trying not to deflate too many of the lovely bubbles that have formed.